strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 ![Models](/blog-assets/2019/05/my-first-api-p2-models.png)

 Last episode, we built APIs for `character` in the order of model, datasource, repository, and controller.
-Now we will do it in the same way for the new models.
+Now we will do it in the same way for `weapon`, `armor`, and `skill`.
+Note that we are not going to cover controller today, because I will have a whole episode focused on the work required (and there is a lot!).

 #### Model